jamalshahverdiev/vagrant-codes-in-practice/vagrant-jenkins-gitlab/README.rst

-This Vagrantfile install and configure Jenkins server with GitLab.
+This Vagrantfile install and configure all servers.